macruzbar-zz/Wikimedia-Resource-Center/CONTRIBUTING.md

 * [Getting started with Mediawiki](https://www.mediawiki.org/wiki/How_to_become_a_MediaWiki_hacker)
 * [Mediawiki developer hub](https://www.mediawiki.org/wiki/Developer_hub) (for experienced developers)

+## How to submit changes
+Please add a new js file on the Wikimedia Resource Center [repository](https://github.com/macruzbar/Wikimedia-Resource-Center).

 ## Communication channels
 I will follow the [main issue](https://github.com/macruzbar/Wikimedia-Resource-Center/issues/7) for comments and questions.